 Generous overhangs keep the hot summer sun out of the home, while allowing winter sun in.
 Expansive black-framed operable windows, white roof plans, and charcoal-colored wood siding and brick express the subtle minimalism of the home.
 A light-well also serves to provide natural stack ventilation, permitting interior air to be exhausted at the clerestory level above.

-The open kitchen looks across to the sheltered dining room, which is a few steps up; giving it a more intimate ceiling height than the rest of the ground floor.
-The dining room overlooks the back garden and deck, and a narrow window frames the existing side yard tree beautifully.
-The soft grey room encloses a 6-person dining table and the low ceiling height makes it a comfortable space to share a meal.
+The open kitchen faces the sheltered dining room, which is a few steps up giving it a more intimate ceiling height than the rest of the ground floor.
+The dining room overlooks the back garden and deck, and a narrow window perfectly frames the existing side-yard tree.
+The soft grey room encloses a six-person dining table, and the low ceiling height makes it a comfortable environment to share a meal.

 The design uses an open ground floor with kitchen island, breakfast table and double doors to the back patio.
 The dark wood gives natural warmth and richness to the stark white interior.
 Details such as hanging glass pendants, stainless steel faucets and unique hardware are carefully selected as sculptural elements.